Hong-Kong-Districts-Info/hktrafficcollisions/README.md

 ## Installation

+TODO

 ## Data source

+TODO

 ## Getting help

+TODO

 ## Code of Conduct

-Please note that the hkdistrictcouncillors project is released with a [Contributor Code of Conduct](https://github.com/avisionh/hktrafficcollisions/blob/document/community-standards/CODE_OF_CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/Hong-Kong-Districts-Info/hktrafficcollisions/blob/main/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 ## Project Team website

 To find out more about our project team and other projects by us, please visit our [website](https://hong-kong-districts-info.github.io/).

-You can find out about our current backlog of work on our public Trello [Doing board](https://trello.com/b/n5l7DMS5/doing).